basnijholt/dotbins/README.md

 dotbins list
 ```

-Sync all tools for all platforms:
+Install or update all tools for all platforms:
 ```bash
 dotbins sync
 ```

-Sync specific tools only:
+Install or update specific tools only:
 ```bash
 dotbins sync fzf bat
 ```

-Sync tools for a specific platform/architecture:
+Install or update tools for a specific platform/architecture:
 ```bash
 dotbins sync -p macos -a arm64
 ```